Electric Vehicle Drivers

 How can I find out who sells electric vehicles in Maine?

 Click here for a list of participating Maine car dealerships that offer instant rebates from Efficiency Maine.
-Be sure to ask your local dealer about additional incentives such as instant manufacturer rebates and the federal income tax credit.
-Used electric vehicles, although not eligible for the Efficiency Maine rebate or federal tax credits, can be found at dealerships and through private sale.
+Be sure to ask your local dealer about additional incentives, such as instant manufacturer rebates and the federal income tax credit.
+Used electric vehicles, although not eligible for federal tax credits, can be found at dealerships and through private sale.
+Qualified low-income customers are eligible for an Efficiency Maine rebate of $2,500 on select makes and models of battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) found on Efficiency Maine’s list of eligible used vehicles

 What electric vehicle rebates does Efficiency Maine offer?